 Kazimir Severinovich Malevich (February 23rd, 1879, Kiev - May 15, 1935, Leningrad) – Russian and Soviet avant-garde artist, founder of Suprematism, art theoretician, philosopher.

-Peculiarities of Kazimir Malevich`s art: founder of Suprematism, world-famous for his Black Square, Malevich didn’t restrict his art to the subjectless painting, having tried himself in almost every modernistic genres and styles that emerged at the turn
+Peculiarities of Kazimir Malevich`s art: founder of Suprematism, world-famous for his Black Square, Malevich didn't restrict his art to the subjectless painting, having tried himself in almost every modernistic genres and styles that emerged at the turn of XIX-XX centuries (from Impressionism and Fovism to Cubism and Futurism).

 Famous paintings by Kazimir Malevich: Black Suprematist Square, Red Cavalry Gallops, Self-portrait.